Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

 Update of the environment
 -------------------------

-If you want to install AQUA in an existing environment, or if you want to update the environment with the latest version of the package, you can install the dependencies with the following command:
+If you want to install AQUA-diagnostics in an existing environment, or if you want to update the environment with the latest version of the package, you can install the dependencies with the following command:

 .. code-block:: bash

     conda env update -n <environment_name> -f environment.yml

-Replace ``<environment_name>`` with the name of the existing environment if this is different from ``aqua``.
+Replace ``<environment_name>`` with the name of the existing environment if this is different from ``aqua-diagnostics``.

 .. _installation-lumi: